Leap year

-A leap year (also known as an intercalary year or bissextile year) is a calendar year that contains an additional day (or, in the case of a lunisolar calendar, a month) compared to a common year.
+A leap year (also known as an intercalary year or bissextile year (Note: From intercalation (timekeeping) and bissextus)) is a calendar year that contains an additional day (or, in the case of a lunisolar calendar, a month) compared to a common year.
 The 366th day (or 13th month) is added to keep the calendar year synchronised with the astronomical year or seasonal year.
-Since astronomical events and seasons do not repeat in a whole number of days, calendars having a constant number of days each year will unavoidably drift over time with respect to the event that the year is supposed to track, such as seasons.
-By inserting ("intercalating") an additional day—a leap day—or month—a leap month—into some years, the drift between a civilisation's dating system and the physical properties of the Solar System can be corrected.
+Since astronomical events and seasons do not repeat in a whole number of days, calendars that have a constant number of days each year will unavoidably drift over time with respect to the seasons.
+By inserting an additional day—a leap day—or an additional month—a leap month—into some years but not others, the drift between a civilisation's dating system and the physical properties of the Solar System can be avoided.

 An astronomical year lasts slightly less than 3651/4 days.
 The historic Julian calendar has three common years of 365 days followed by a leap year of 366 days, by extending February to 29 days rather than the common 28.
 The Gregorian calendar, the world's most widely used civil calendar, makes a further adjustment for the small error in the Julian algorithm; this extra leap day occurs in each year that is a multiple of 4, except for years evenly divisible by 100 but not by 400.
-Thus 1600, 2000 and 2400 are leap years, but not 1700, 1800, 1900, 2100, 2200, and 2300.
+Thus 1600, 2000 and 2400 are leap years, but 1700, 1800, 1900, 2100, 2200, and 2300 are not.
+In the Solar Hijri and Bahá'í calendars, a leap day is added whenever needed to ensure that the following year begins on the March equinox.